JTBDefense/ATAKPlugins/README.md

 ### Description

 SAR Toolkit includes the following features:
-- creating a grid
+- Ability to create a grid made of individual objects
-- creating an alert from an existing marker
+- Ability to create an alert from an existing marker
-- enabling/disabling tracing of all and newly added markers
+- Ability to automatically enable tracks for all team members
-- add item summary comment
+- Ability to set user custom comment to the self marker

 ---